 If there is any way to avoid it, there is a specific time during which you should avoid stepping foot in China – Chinese Spring Festival.

 If you’re doing your research you’ll probably read other travel websites telling you to avoid all China holidays but this isn’t true.
 I’ve traveled plenty of times during the National Holiday (October 1) and Labor Day (May 1) and it’s been great.
 The holiday has been cut short so much that now most Chinese citizens have decided its not worth traveling during those holidays anymore.

 Visiting China – April to June

 There aren’t too many places in China that you can’t visit in between the months of April and June.
-The only exception might be the far northern parts of Heilongjiang and Xinjiang, which can still be quite cold during April and May.
+The only exception might be the far northern parts of Heilongjiang and Xinjiang, which can still be somewhat cold during the months of April and May.

 Throughout the south of China the wet season has begun, which may be a bit of a hassle but at the same time could enhance your trip with early morning mist which can be spectacular in places like Guilin and Yunnan.

 Guilin Mist by Paul Reiffer

-The weather will be quite dry in places like Beijing and Xi’an, so this is a great time to visit those two places before it gets terribly hot in the summer.
+The weather will be quite dry in places like Beijing, Shanghai and Xi’an, so this is a great time to visit those two places before it gets hot and humid in the summer.

 Visiting China – July to August

 July and August is the peak travel season here in China, mostly because everybody is off from school all over the world.
 It’s not always the best time to visit, however.
 Places like Beijing, Shanghai, Chengdu and Xi’an are all crazy hot, unbelievably humid and often just plain uncomfortable.